This post may contain affiliate links.

-I (Marc) absolutely love cars (I’ve owned about 25 so far in my lifetime) and am always paying a lot of attention to the RVs and tow vehicles that others travel with.
-While Jeeps in general, as a brand, have been popular tow vehicles among RVers for a long time – Wranglers in particular – over the past few years I started noticing more and more Jeep Cherokees being towed by other motorhomes.
+I (Marc) absolutely love cars.
+I’ve owned about 25 so far in my lifetime.
+And I’m always paying a lot of attention to the RVs and tow vehicles that others travel with.
+Jeeps in general, as a brand, have been popular tow vehicles among RVers for a long time.
+Mostly Jeep Wranglers in particular.
+But over the past few years I started noticing more and more Jeep Cherokees being towed by other motorhomes.

-Fortunately, Julie’s also a car lover – we both have an appreciation for vehicles that are sporty, sexy and fun.
+Fortunately, Julie’s also a car lover.
+We both have an appreciation for vehicles that are sporty, sexy and fun.
 Plus our heads are always turned by copper-orange color cars, regardless of make or model.
-Orange is our color, as you might have noticed with our MINI, and we both knew our next car would likely also be orange – the color represents the spirit of our adventurous life!
+Orange is our color, as you might have noticed with our MINI.
+We both knew our next car would likely also be orange – the color represents the spirit of our adventurous life!

-The first time I remember seeing a copper orange Jeep Cherokee was about a year ago – early 2017 – and ever since then, that car found a permanent place on our shortlist for that day when we eventually decided we were ready to change our tow vehicle and towing setup.
+The first time I remember seeing a copper orange Jeep Cherokee was early 2017.
+Ever since then, that car found a permanent place on our shortlist for that day when we eventually decided we were ready to change our tow vehicle and towing setup.

-Naturally, we (or should I say Julie) made a vision board – cutting pictures and words out of a Jeep brochure – to post up on a wall in our RV and keep it top of mind.
+Naturally, we (or should I say Julie) made a vision board – cutting pictures and words out of a Jeep brochure.
+Then posted it up on a wall in our RV and keep it top of mind.
 It’s what we do, and if you’ve been following us for a while and read one of our earlier posts, you would know that we also created a Pinterest vision board that first inspired our RV lifestyle and made another one that specified our exact choice of motorhome too.

 Shopping For Our New TOAD (aka Dingy)

 We actually began shopping for Jeep Cherokee Trailhawks in early 2017 and took our time with it.
-We realized it would be a big decision, a sizable investment, plus Marc had just quit his job after all, and being our first year of building our business, we didn’t want to overcommit ourselves financially or place ourselves under undue pressure.
+It would be a big decision, a sizable investment, plus Marc had just quit his job.
+Being our first year of building our business, we didn’t want to overcommit ourselves financially or place ourselves under undue pressure.
 Plus, we tend to be the kind of people who really take our time researching and investigating every possibility and being clear and certain about our choices.
 That’s why, when we do finally make large purchases, we are always very happy with our decision, as we’ve done our due diligence.

 How to tow it?